vale-f/Scattered-Thoughts/README.md

 # Scattered-Thoughts
-Just some writings and thoughts about tech (work in progress)
+Just some notes and thoughts about tech (work in progress)